Ready to create an expense management policy for your business? Not sure? Good. Either way, you've come to the right place.

 The goal is to help you craft a policy that works for everyone in the business, and doesn't take weeks of work.
 Should be easy.

 We're going to do this in a hurry.
 So if you want more detail, we've put together a charming little guide to help.
-You can download the full guide right here, for free:
+You can download that right here, for free:

-It looks at the many of the same concepts as we're about to, but with deeper explanation.
+It looks at the many of the same concepts as we're about to, but in more depth.
 Basically, it's an upgrade on this here post.

 Now, let's look at a few of the big ideas covered in the guide.